The best blogging platforms to make money make it extremely easy to start a blog – even if you’re a beginner!

-Your free Blogger account includes it’s own subdomain (yourname.blogspot.com or yourname.blogger.com).
-You can also use your own domain name and just redirect it to your blogger blog too.
+Your free Blogger account includes its own subdomain (yourname.blogspot.com or yourname.blogger.com).
+Of course, you can also use your own domain name and just redirect it to your blogger blog too.

 There isn’t always a one-size-fits-all solution when it comes to blogging platforms.
-Different services offer different features that appeal to different types of people.
+Instead, different services offer different features that appeal to different types of people.
 It’s that simple.

 But finding the best blogging platforms to make money is not that hard once you’ve properly done your research to find out what fits best with your specific needs.

-Hopefully this guide is able to get you pointed in the right direction for which blogging platform will work best for your idea.
+Hopefully, this guide can get you pointed in the right direction for which blogging platform will work best for your idea.
 Happy blogging!